Classification for Athletes with a Physical Impairment

 STAGE 1 : NEW ATHLETES & ATHLETES COMPETING AT A CLUB AND STATE CHAMPIONSHIP LEVEL

-New Athletes or athletes only competing in club and state championships events, are only required to hold a provisional (state) classification.
-Once an athlete completes the provisional classification form, it is returned to email@example.com along with a completed medical diagnostics form for processing.
+New Athletes (8 years or older) or athletes only competing in club and state championships events, are only required to hold a provisional (state) classification.
+Once an athlete completes the provisional classification form, it is returned to firstname.lastname@example.org along with a completed medical diagnostics form for processing.
 AA will then issue a provisional (state level) classification to the athlete and they are only required to progress to stage 2 of the classifications system if the athletes plans to compete at a national championship event.

 STATE Classification FORM

 Document to assist Doctors with Classification Form Document for Parents & Teachers

 STAGE 2 : ATHLETES WHO WISH TO COMPETE AT A NATIONAL CHAMPIONSHIPS OR CLASSIFIED ATHLETES WITH A "NATIONAL REVIEW" STATUS

 Athletes who wish to compete at a National Championships or currently hold a national classification with a "Review" or "Review 2016" status must attend a National Classification opportunity in order to compete at an Australian Championships.

 Athletes can attend a national classification opportunity hosted by their state athletics association or an opportunity that is conducted in conjunction with a National Championships by registering for an upcoming classification via the link below.
 Athletes must bring with them a completed Medical Diagnostics Form.